Hossamomran/graduation/readme.md

 ---
 ![image](https://user-images.githubusercontent.com/65419643/175556337-437f4ede-88a6-4089-ae89-96990ebfd3ff.png)
 ---
-2.then Create a  new database Called "new"  with type using PHP My Admin
+2.Then Create a  new database Called "new"  with using PHP My Admin
 ---
 ![image](https://user-images.githubusercontent.com/65419643/175556238-8a878f61-2eda-41f7-9bd0-877a90d36d35.png)
 ---